kazimierczak-robert/NeuralPoker/README.md

 model.test(test_set)
 </code>
 </pre>
 The <code>create</code> method creates a neural network model using the **tensorflow** library.
-The network consists of an input layer with 17 neurons (13 rank + 4 suits), one hidden Dense layer, which uses the function of relu activation.
+The network consists of an input layer with 17 neurons (13 rank + 4 suits), one hidden Dense layer, which uses the relu activation function.
 Depending on the selected stage of the game (2 or 5, 6, 7), the network has one (for 2) or 2 output layers (for 5, 6, 7).
 The output layer with one neuron determining the probability of winning (regression) uses the sigmoid activation function.
 The output layer with 10 neurons defining the hand (classification) uses the softmax activation function.
 The following metrics were used: acc (classification), mse (regression).
 <pre>
 <code>
 def compile(self):